tschaffter/unifi-controller/README.md

     sudo ufw allow 3478,10001,8080,8443  # required by the controller sudo ufw enable

-## Secure your Raspberry Pi even more
+## Futher secure your Raspberry Pi

 This excellent [article][secure_pi] from raspberrypi.org provides additional tips to secure your Pi.